xen2/SharpLang/README.md

 SharpLang is a .NET (MSIL) compiler front-end for LLVM.

-That is, it allows you to compile C# and other .NET languages code to any supported LLVM backend.
+It allows you to compile C# and other .NET languages code to any supported LLVM backend.

 ## Licence